-AAPM&R acknowledges that many organizations are producing quality guidelines that would benefit the membership of AAPM&R. AAPM&R is committed to systematically evaluating these documents and disseminating appropriate documents to its membership.
-This process seeks to provide tiered levels of AAPM&R endorsement of these products.
-The primary criteria AAPM&R uses to assess guidelines submitted for endorsement is the quality of the process used to develop the document.
-This includes an assessment of the use of evidence vs. consensus and the appropriate linkage of evidence to recommendations.
+The American Academy of Physical Medicine and Rehabilitation (AAPM&R) acknowledges that many organizations are producing clinical guidance documents that are potentially relevant and useful to their membership.
+AAPM&R is committed to systematically evaluating these documents and then disseminating those found to be appropriate.
+This policy provides a scheme for different categories of AAPM&R endorsement of these documents.
+The primary criteria AAPM&R uses to assess documents submitted for endorsement is the quality of the processes used for their development.
+This includes an assessment of the methodology employed and the linkage of evidence to recommendations.

-AAPM&R encourages other organizations to inform AAPM&R of their intent to request endorsement as early in the process of developing the guideline as possible.
-Although AAPM&R endorsement does not require AAPM&R input into the guideline, the likelihood of endorsement is greatly increased by AAPM&R’s involvement in, and knowledge of, the development of the guideline.
+AAPM&R encourages other organizations to inform AAPM&R of their intent to request endorsement as early as possible in the process of developing any type of clinical guidance document.
+Direct participation of AAPM&R in the development of a clinical guidance document is not required for either endorsement or affirmation.
+However, the likelihood of either is increased by AAPM&R’s involvement in, and knowledge of, the development of the document.

 Documents submitted for AAPM&R endorsement should be sent to: